 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

-Four elementary schools and a middle school are located on Fort Carson as part of the Fountain-Fort Carson School District 8.
-High school students living on Fort Carson are taken by bus to the Fountain-Fort Carson High School.
-There are no DoD schools in the area.
+There are no DOD schools in the area.
+Elementary and middle school students attend school on Fort Carson while high school students living on Fort Carson are taken by bus to the Fountain-Fort Carson High School.
+Parent have numerous choices for their child/ren, to include:

 Physicals are not required for most school registrations; however, local schools do require physicals for participation in sports.
 Contact Evans Army Community Hospital appointment line for assistance, 719-526-2273.
 Parents interested in a charter school should know Fort Carson is located in El Paso county.
 Charter Schools are tuition-free public schools that have the flexibility to be innovative, self-governing and yet are held accountable for student and operational performance.
 Charter schools vary in focus.
 They may emphasize the arts, foreign languages, advanced learning, the classics, etc.

 If private school is your preference, there are various schools to choose from.
 The United States Department of Education provides detailed information about choosing a school and offers a great number of resources to help you make an informed decision when choosing a school for your child.
 Again, you are highly encouraged to contact the Fort Carson School Liaison Office (SLO) for assistance, 719.526.1101.